gautaz/docker-alpine-cfssl/README.md

 ### Using signing profiles

-Depending on what the certificate is intended for, different signing profile might be used.
+Depending on what the certificate is intended for, different signing profiles might be used.

 This can be detailed in the `cfssl serve` configuration file, a default configuration can easily be obtained: